-Today is the last day of National Preparedness Month.
-(Anyone else wondering where September went?)
+September is National Preparedness Month.
 So, in celebration, we’ve gathered up our top posts all about being prepared, from providing safe water to emergency lighting.
 Continue reading

 Editor’s Note: Shorter days, longer nights?
 It’s that time of the year!
 With the time change happening this weekend, we’re sharing with you the importance of having reliable light – not only for the winter season, but for all year long.*